-- You know, there's also that one religious movement that's really touchy about its public image and sics lawyers on anyone who says even remotely unflattering things about them.
+- You know, there's also at least one religious movement known to be really touchy about its public image that has a tendency to sic lawyers and protesters on anyone who says even remotely unflattering things about it.

 - Hashtags on Twitter allow one to do this not with a name, but with a topic.
-For example, if one criticizes a certain group of radicals that rallies under a certain hashtag, expect to get 4-5 defenders of the group telling you that you are a wrong person and that you are part of the enemy, etc.
+For example, if one criticizes a particular group of radicals that rallies under a given hashtag, expect to get flamed by 4-5 defenders of said group telling you that you are evil and that you work for the enemy, etc.

 - DeviantArt's mention system can summon certain users if you bring them up in a comment or deviation.